ashvardanian/ashvardanian/README.md

 I spent most of the last 20 years writing code.
 Mostly __GPGPU, SIMD Assembly, userspace storage drivers, and networking protocols__.
-I strongly believe, that:
+I strongly believe that:

 - procedural programming eats object-oriented for breakfast,
-- abstractions are mostly evil, they are never zero-cost,
+- abstractions are mostly evil; they are never zero-cost,
 - infrastructure is fun,
 - less code is better than more code,
 - east-`const` is superior to `const`-west in C/C++,